cncf/memorials/carolyn-van-slyck.md

 Carolyn was an active and beloved member of our community.
 Dedicated and hardworking, she was always willing to lend a helping hand.
 Her commitment to providing open source projects with the tools they need to succeed played a crucial role in developing the TAG-CS Contributor Growth Working Group.
 Despite her many accomplishments, Carolyn remained humble and always eager to share her experiences and lessons learned with others.
 She was a wonderful human being, and her passing is a great loss to the entire community.
 We will greatly miss her 💔

+## John Reese

+Carolyn embodied people and community.
+Her talk on designing CLIs for _people_ at GopherCon 2019, my first Go conference, changed my perception of how we should be building software.
+Focus on the people, and everything else will fall into place.
+I had so many questions after the talk, too many for a single interaction that she invited me to a dinner that she and other Gophers were attending.
+She made me feel so welcome in the community, and it's something that I have never forgotten.
+You will be greatly missed, Carolyn. 🌈 ✨